Notifications

 Overview

-Bill 20, the Municipal Affairs Statutes Amendment Act, 2024, would enhance the integrity of local elections, strengthen Albertans’ trust in local democracy and help municipalities accelerate housing development.
+The Municipal Affairs Statutes Amendment Act, 2024, (formerly Bill 20) will enhance the integrity of local elections, strengthen Albertans’ trust in local democracy and help municipalities accelerate housing development.

 • Local Authorities Election Act, which establishes the framework for the conduct of elections in Alberta municipalities, school divisions, irrigation districts and Metis Settlements